n1crack/vuefinder/docs/guide/events.md

 </template>

 <script setup>
-const handleFolderDclick = (folder) => {
+const handleFolderDclick = (event) => {
+  const folder = event.item;
   console.log('Folder double-clicked:', folder);

   // Custom behavior
-};
+  // ...

+  // Prevent default navigation behavior event.preventDefault();

+  // Or allow default behavior by not calling preventDefault() };
 </script>
 ```

+**Payload:** `CancelableDclickEvent` - Cancelable event object containing:
-**Payload:** `DirEntry` - The folder that was double-clicked
+- `item: DirEntry` - The folder that was double-clicked
+- `defaultPrevented: boolean` - Whether the default behavior was prevented
+- `preventDefault(): void` - Method to prevent the default behavior

-::: tip Custom Behavior
+::: tip Cancelable Events

-When you provide a `@folder-dclick` handler, it overrides the default behavior (navigating into the folder).
-You can implement your own logic, such as showing folder information or adding it to favorites.
+When you provide a `@folder-dclick` handler, you can control whether the default navigation behavior executes:

+- **Call `event.preventDefault()`** to prevent the default behavior and implement your own logic
+- **Don't call `event.preventDefault()`** to allow the default navigation behavior to continue after your custom logic

+This allows you to add custom behavior while still allowing the default navigation to work if needed.

 :::